-Excited delirium is a medical emergency that has a high risk for increased mortality due to its causes or from the injuries or medical emergencies that may develop secondary to it.
-Excited delirium needs to be addressed in the prehospital setting, and may involve a combination of psychomotor agitation, anxiety, hallucinations, speech disturbances, disorientation, violent/bizarre behavior, insensitivity to pain, hyperthermia, and increased strength.
+Hyperactive delirium with agitation is a medical emergency that has a high risk for increased mortality due to its causes or from the injuries or medical emergencies that may develop secondary to it.
+Hyperactive delirium with agitation needs to be addressed in the prehospital setting, and may involve a combination of psychomotor agitation, anxiety, hallucinations, speech disturbances, disorientation, violent/bizarre behavior, insensitivity to pain, hyperthermia, and increased strength.

 The use of physical restraints and/or tasers may increase the severity of the potential life-threatening condition.
-In the prehospital setting, excited delirium is most commonly seen in male subjects with a history of serious mental illness and/or acute or chronic drug abuse; particularly with stimulant drugs such as cocaine, crack cocaine, methamphetamines, amphetamines, or similar agents.
-Subjects using synthetic marijuana and/or bath salts may also exhibit excited delirium syndrome.
+In the prehospital setting, hyperactive delirium with agitation is most commonly seen in male subjects with a history of serious mental illness and/or acute or chronic drug abuse; particularly with stimulant drugs such as cocaine, crack cocaine, methamphetamines, amphetamines, or similar agents.
+Subjects using synthetic marijuana and/or bath salts may also exhibit hyperactive delirium with agitation.
 Alcohol withdrawals, severe CNS illness, or head trauma may also contribute to the condition.

-Management of Excited Delirium Syndrome:

-Just as in normal chemical sedation, treatment should occur when there is a danger to the patient or the EMS crew.
-Since treatment of excited delirium syndrome requires drug administration, Paramedic backup should be requested as soon as possible.
+Management of Hyperactive Delirium with Agitation: Just as in normal chemical sedation, treatment should occur when there is a danger to the patient or the EMS crew.
+Since treatment of hyperactive delirium with agitation requires drug administration, Paramedic backup should be requested as soon as possible.
+An IV should be started if one can safely be established.